ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE_" in a modern, sans-serif font.
-The first letter "R" is in green color while the rest of the letters "EDUCATE_" are in dark blue.
-The word is centered on a white background.
-The underscore at the end suggests that it might be an incomplete word or a brand name.
+The image shows the word "REDUCATE_" with the first letter "R" in green and the rest of the letters in dark blue.
+The underscore at the end suggests it might be a prompt or an interactive element related to the word "REDUCATE."
 ```
 ![Image 1](page6_img1.png)